2i2c-org/docs/user/howto/launch-dask-gateway-cluster.md

-# Launch a dask-gateway cluster
+# Launch a dask-gateway cluster for scalable computing

 This guide shows you how to launch a Dask gateway cluster for parallel and distributed computing.